Restaurant written review sample readout.

 Recommended first fix

 Start with a small approval batch: recent five-star praise, one or two service-recovery replies, and any sensitive reviews separated for careful review.
-If the operator likes the workflow, move into a paid pilot or monthly plan.
+If the workflow fits, move into a paid pilot or monthly plan.

 Want this view for your restaurant?